 Your embryo might be tiny, but it’s busy!
-This week, the amniotic sac will form around it and there are three distinctive layers of cells that will grow into different parts of your baby’s body.
-The endoderm is the inner layer – think digestive system, liver and lungs.
-The mesoderm is the middle layer, and will become your baby’s heart, sex organs, bones, kidneys and muscles.
+This week, the amniotic sac will form around it and there are three distinct layers of cells that will grow into different parts of your baby’s body.
+The endoderm is the inner layer – think the digestive system, liver and lungs.
+The mesoderm is the middle layer and will become your baby’s heart, sex organs, bones, kidneys and muscles.
 And the ectoderm is the outer layer – this will form your baby’s skin, hair and eyes.

 What’s my body doing at four weeks pregnant?

 If you took a blood pregnancy test around this week it would be positive (for a urine pregnancy test, it might be a few days too soon).
 That said, your body knows it is pregnant and is getting ready, big time!
 Some women will be completely oblivious to their growing baby at this stage, others will experience some early pregnancy symptoms such as mood swings, bloating and cramping.